MohamedElAmineGherabi/Azure-VM-Web-Server-Deployment-with-Bastion-Access/README.md

 <h2>Project Details</h2>
-This lab focused on using OWASP ZAP (Zed Attack Proxy) to explore and test web application security.
-The hands-on project provided a guided environment to simulate real-world scenarios, helping to build foundational skills in vulnerability scanning, proxy configuration, and web traffic analysis.<br />
+This lab focused on building a secure and accessible web server infrastructure on Microsoft Azure.
+The hands-on project provided me with a structured environment to go through the complete lifecycle of deploying a virtual machine, securing network access, and hosting a web application (Nextcloud).
+It provided practical experience in cloud infrastructure provisioning, network security configuration, and remote server management using Azure-native tools.<br />
 <br />

 **Tasks Breakdown:**